Neue Nationalgalerie: Contemporaneous projects

-In 1956, José M. Bosch, President of Ron Bacardí y Compañía approached Mies to commission the design of a new office space.
-He was particularly interested in a very open plan, and the relatively simple idea Mies came up with involved a square roof plate supported on each side by two columns.
+In 1956, José M. Bosch, president of Ron Bacardí y Compañía, approached Mies to commission the design of a new office space in Havana.
+He was particularly interested in a very open plan, and the relatively simple idea Mies came up with involved a square roof plate supported on each side by two columns, entirely free of interior columns.
 Though initial structural challenges had to be dealt with, the resulting pavilion typology became integral to Mies' architectural lexicon, in many ways the epitome of his universal conception of space.

-The Bacardí Building was abandoned in September 1960 due to general political unrest in Cuba, but at the same time, two other museum commissions were brought to Mies' office.
-Georg Schaefer, a wealthy industrialist living in Schweinfurt approached Mies about the construction of a museum for his nineteenth-century art collection during the summer of 1960.
-A modest initial plan was drawn for the structure, but later that year Mies decided to reconfigure the unbuilt Bacardí project to fit Schaefer's program as he wished to see it built.
-Consequently, a scaled-down model of the Bacardí project this time rendered in steel rather than concrete was created.
-In March 1961, Mies also received a letter from the Senator for Building and Housing in Berlin, inviting him to build what was to be called the Neue Nationalgalerie, an exhibition space for the state's collection of early twentieth-century art.
-The two museum projects, though slightly different in scale, where to be essentially identical in form, both a version in steel of the original Barcardí design.
-Though the Schweinfurt project never came to fruition, the reductive exercise of continual reconfiguration allowed for the perfection of Mies' expression in Berlin, and the Neue Nationalgalerie remains as the sole built form of the initial tripartite conception.
+Planning for the Bacardí building was abandoned in September 1960 due to the political unrest in Cuba, but about the same time two other commissions were brought to Mies' office.
+In the summer of 1960 the wealthy industrialist Georg Schaefer approached Mies about constructing a museum in Schweinfurt for his private collection of nineteenth-century art.
+A modest initial plan was drawn for the structure, but later that year Mies decided to reconfigure the abandoned Bacardí project for the Schweinfurt museum because he was eager to see it constructed.
+A scaled-down model of the Bacardí project was created, rendered now in steel rather than concrete.
+Then in March 1961, Mies was contacted by Berlin's Senator for Construction and Housing who invited him to design an exhibition space for the national collection of early twentieth-century art.
+The two museum projects, though different in scale, were essentially identical in form, each a steel version of the original Barcardí design.
+Though the Schweinfurt project never came to fruition, the reductive exercise of continual reconfiguration led to a refinement of Mies' Berlin design, and the Neue Nationalgalerie remains as the sole built form of the three related plans.